 Sharing data can be tough.
 Organizations struggle to effectively manage their data internally.
 This problem only increases in magnitude for data sharing across multiple organizations.
 To make matters worse, regulations on sensitive data (PII and PHI) further complicate the process and this type of analysis is decided to be too troublesome to engage upon.

-However, that’s a huge loss in opportunity.
+However, that’s a huge loss of opportunity.
 Since the business intelligence insights gained from analyzing personal health and sales datasets can be transformative to your business direction and decisions.
-Luckily, there is now a way to gain access and analyze this data while abiding by security laws.
+Luckily, there is now a way to gain access to and analyze this data while abiding by security laws.

-A data clean room is a place to perform join analysis on sensitive data while abiding by regulations.
+A data clean room is a place to perform joint analysis on sensitive data while abiding by regulations.
 The clean room can be set up by anyone but it will most likely be the provider.
 A clean room can have multiple data providers.
-Each provider has the ability to control:
+Each provider can control:

 - Incoming Data